Operation of the Compliance System

 Ongoing compliance training and educational activities are an indispensable part of promoting the Group compliance programs.

-Furthermore, the Company conducts compliance training by external specialists on a regular basis for the Company’s Board Members, members of the Audit and Supervisory Board, corporate officers of the Company, and various employees of Group companies in Japan, such as presidents and compliance officers.
+Furthermore, the Company conducts compliance training by external specialists on a regular basis for the Company’s Board Members, members of the Audit and Supervisory Board, corporate officers of the Company, and Presidents and Auditors in Group companies in Japan.
 The Group companies in Japan also conduct compliance training annually for new employees and managers.
+Group companies outside of Japan conduct compliance training through the face-to-face conversation, e-learning or other methods, as appropriate to each region.

-Employee Survey on Ethical Culture in Japan
+Employee Survey on Ethical Culture

-The Company and the Group companies in Japan conduct periodic employee surveys on ethical culture for executives and employees.
-Most recently, in fiscal year 2020, approximately 9,500 individuals participated in the survey.
+As part of our efforts to promote "compliance management" as a materiality in the business foundation, the Company conducts an annual global compliance survey on corporate culture, targeting all executives and employees of domestic and overseas Group companies.
+This initiative will be measured as a Key Performance Indicator (KPI) until fiscal year 2025.The Company also conducts periodic employee surveys (every two years) on ethical culture for executives and employees of all domestic Group companies.
+Most recently, in fiscal year 2023, approximately 9,800 individuals participated in the survey.
 The Company and the Group companies in Japan identified strengths and areas for improvement through this survey by analyzing factors such as the level of comprehension of their mission, compliance-related policies, compliance implementation, and development of internal systems.
-Surveys will be conducted on a regular basis and, based on the results, will be used to enhance our compliance programs at the Company and the Group companies in Japan.
+The survey results will be used to enhance our compliance programs at the Company and the Group companies in Japan.